TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 create_master_paths                 False           If set to ``True``, master paths are created (fast CPU and big
+                                                    RAM recommended; 50k frames long simulation may need ca 20GB of memory) master_paths_amount                 None            Allows to limit number of single paths used for master paths calculations.
+                                                    If it is a number
-                                                    RAM recommended; 50k frames long simulation may need ca 20GB of memory) exclude_passing_in_clusterization   True            If set to ``True``, passing paths are not clustered with normal paths. add_passing_to_clusters             None            Allows to run procedure for adding passing paths inlets to
+                                                    in range ``(0,1)``, then it is interpreted as a percent number of paths to be used.
+It is is a integer number ``>= 1`` it is an absoulte number of used paths. exclude_passing_in_clusterization   True            If set to ``True``, passing paths are not clustered with normal paths. add_passing_to_clusters             None            Allows to run procedure for adding passing paths inlets to